The Persian Silk or Mimosa Tree — The Tree Dr. Seuss Would Love

 The mimosa has a relatively short lifespan, generally between 15 and 30 years, but they are well worth every season.

-I like the mix of native and non-native, structural and ornamental, evergreen and spring-to-summer explosion of color.
+I pay attention to the environment around me, but I also bring aesthetics into play.
+I like a mix of native and non‑native, structural and ornamental, evergreen and those spring‑to‑summer bursts of color.

 Some tips to balance it all out: